LaffertyDev/Portal0/README.md

 1. include robots.txt file
 1. setup HSTS
 1. setup shim for html5 on legacy browsers (why does edge not support details & summary)
+1. setup teamspeak to reboot on server reboot

 ## School Projects to import:
 Write project for Senior Design